WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Real-time supplier integration

-Lost: One-click reordering via supplier APIs.
+Lost: One-click reorder through supplier APIs.

 The app that replaces the notebook must be simpler than the notebook, not more complex.